 the process of identifying subject specific vocabulary in a subject specific text usually using specialized software.
 The finding of one-word and multi-word terms in Sketch Engine is based on a comparison with the frequency of these words and phrases in a reference corpus.

-a text type is a generic name for types assigned to documents inside a corpus.
-Text types can refer to source (newspaper, book etc.), medium (spoken, written), but also time (year, century).
+a text type is a generic name for values assigned to structures (e.g. documents, paragraphs, sentences and others) inside a corpus.
+Text types can refer to the source (newspaper, book etc.), medium (spoken, written), time (year, century) or any other type of information about text.
 Not all corpora have documents annotated for text types.
 Corpora can be divided into subcorpora

-based on text types and searches or word lists can be generated based on this division.
+based on text types and searches or word lists can be generated based on text types.

 the automatic process of separating text into tokens